Roxxers/roxbot/README.md

 - Added more helpful error handling for missing argument errors.
 - Reddit cog got some lovely refactoring, which includes some author credit when posting.
 ###### Bug Fixes
-- ;-; now no longer raises the CommandNotFound error with a better way of stopping t
+- ";-;" and other similar text emoticons now no longer raises the CommandNotFound error.

 #### v1.5.1
 ##### Hot Fixes